multinetlab-amsterdam/data_analysis/Multilayer/readme.md

 The matlab supra-adjacency matrix specified in __Settings__ is loaded.

 ### Sanity check
 A quick check to ensure data is loaded correctly.
-Data should be of class 'dict'.
+Note that this is not an automatic process: the output should be checked explicitly.
+Data should be of class 'dict', and the keys of the dictionary should correspond with the layer tags you created in the previous step.

 ### Preparing the multilayer
 The two functions defined here (*Prepare_Multilayer* and *multlayerG*) convert the input data from a Matlab file to a Multinetx friendly object.
 These functions are used in all the functions for computation of multilayer network measures that are defined later in this code, and do not need any user input.